The trigger

-After 375 pull requests, my Nx monorepo had six workspaces, 50 MDX content files, and a shared component library shipping to production.
-I had no way to know if an exported type was still consumed, whether a dependency had a known vulnerability, or how much a new component would cost in bundle size.
-These are three different failure modes.
-Each has a dedicated tool.
+After 375 pull requests, my Nx monorepo had grown to six workspaces, 50 MDX content files, and a shared component library shipping to production, and I had no way to tell whether an exported type was still consumed, whether a dependency had a known vulnerability, or how much a new component would cost me in bundle size.
+Those are three different failure modes, and each one has a dedicated tool.

 Knip v6 uses oxc for fast AST parsing and ships with plugins for Nx, Next.js, Jest, Storybook, and Playwright.
-The configuration is a single knip.ts file with per-workspace entry points:
+The whole config is a single knip.ts file with per-workspace entry points:

 const config: KnipConfig = {